The Dreaded Language Learning Plateau: How to Rise Above It

 “Moving Beyond the Intermediate EFL Learning Plateau” by Qing Xu points out that this plateau is unavoidable but can be overcome.

-So it’s time to understand what exactly that is and get past what’s keeping you from fluency.
+So, let’s look at eight ways to get past what’s keeping you from fluency.

 Contents

-Once you’ve plateaued, not knowing what to do next can be a big part of the problem.
-If you don’t know what to do next, your studying will be less focused, so your learning will slow down.
+Once you’ve plateaued, not knowing what to do next can make your studying less focused, so your learning will slow down even more.

-Clear goals will alleviate this by providing you with the focus you need to surge ahead.
+Setting clear goals gives you the focus you need to surge ahead.
 It’s important to base these goals on your current language level and make them realistic.
 Setting a specific timeline for your goal is also a good way to keep yourself on the right track.

 Overly ambitious goals, like becoming fluent in a week, can demotivate you by setting you up for failure.
 Set realistic goals that are somewhat challenging but that you know you can achieve.